Advertising When Your Website Sucks

 And understandably so!
 Why fix what’s not broken?
 The internet changes so fast, and you may update your site just to need another update a few years later.
 A new website can be a big investment in money, time, and effort.
 That’s not my personal opinion, as a digital marketer, I see many advantages to maintaining a strong web presence and putting your best foot forward online.

 But when your website does suck, how can you keep a strong digital presence?
 And even with starting to prioritize your site, it takes time to create a high-quality website (and often, more time than was initially planned, as I rarely see a website redesign completed on time).
-But having a subpar website doesn’t mean you can’t utilize digital marketing for your business.
+But having a subpar website doesn’t mean you can’t leverage digital marketing for your business.
 Here are three strategies for digital marketing when you don’t want to drive users to your website.

 Focus on Building Awareness